 In drilling, new tools and technologies enable drillers to log or measure while drilling, often several kilometres underground, to help optimise formation evaluation, drilling, and well placement.
 The result is better-placed wells with high-quality wellbores to improve long-term recovery and well integrity.

 What it's like working in the oil and gas industry

-Getting a graduate job in oil and gas engineering
+Getting a graduate engineering job in the oil and gas industry

 - The diverse range of roles available.

 - Opportunities for international travel.

 The oil and gas industry seeks graduates from the following disciplines:

 - power systems